wendyverdonk93/docs/content/api/tools/generate-payment-link.md

 ----------------
 __description__ | string

-A text which will be shown with the order in MultiSafepay Control.
+A text which will be shown with the order in your MultiSafepay Control.
 If the customer's bank supports it this description will also be shown on the customer's bank statement.
 Max.
 200 characters.
 HTML is not supported.
 Use the 'items' or 'shopping_cart' objects for this.

 ----------------